Xiaoxue-Zheng/bcra/readme.md

 #### Test StudyId
 A default study ID is created to test the new sign up functionality.
 This id is 'TST_1', and has a consent and risk assessment questionnaire automatically assigned.

+## Deploying on server
+The following instructions guide you through the process of uploading both the backend and front-end to a server.

+Build and package the server backend and admin console:
+`cd <PROJECT_DIR>/application`
+`mvnw -Pprod,war clean verify`

+Build and package the front end:
+`cd <PROJECT_DIR>/questionnaire`
+`npm run build -Pprod`
+`mv dist hryws`
+Zip in Windows: `tar.exe -a -c -f hryws.zip hryws`
+Zip in Mac and Linux: `zip hryws.zip hryws`

+Copy the generated files to the server of choice.

+Place both the zip files into the tomcat webapps folder.
+(Manually unzip the hryws.zip file)

+Restart tomcat:
+`service tomcat restart`